oganm/CV/cv.md

 **VASCO:** A web application for visualization of gene expression data from single cell RNA sequencing experiments.
 Developed for HackSeq hackaton.
 Available at [hackseq.github.io/vasco](https://hackseq.github.io/vasco/).

 **Impact Replays:** A web application for visualization play-by-play data from football games.
 Developed for SportsHack hackaton.
 Available at [daattali.com/shiny/cfl](http://daattali.com/shiny/cfl/).

+**eggstractor:** A GUI based software to automate extraction of shape and pigmentation related information from quail eggs.
+Developed for 2012 summer internship under Barbara Tschirren.
+Available at [github.com/oganm/eggstractor](https://github.com/oganm/eggstractor).

 **Misc.
 Bioinformatics related R packages:** I have been maintaining various R packages aimed at making life easier for myslef and other bioinformaticians.
 See [github.com/topics/ogan-bio](https://github.com/topics/ogan-bio) for a full list.